gloaysa/lgg/README.md

 - **macOS**: `~/Library/Application Support/lgg/config.toml` or `~/.config/lgg/config.toml`
 - **Windows**: `%APPDATA%\lgg\config.toml`

-> [!NOTE] You can use the configuration to extend the behaviour of lgg, and even translate it to your language.
+> [!NOTE] You can use the configuration to extend the behavior of lgg, and even translate it to your language.
 For that, use the `synonyms` configuration and look at the [keywords](#available-keywords) that can be extended.

 Here are all the available options with their defaults: